faisal3389/template-browser-extension/README.md

 ## Usage

+Once you have installed this, click on the icon in your browser toolbar

+## Installation

 This works in both Firefox and Chrome.
 Follow the instructions below for each browser and the extension's icon should show in your browser.
 On mobiles it may be listed in the menu instead - try it out!

 - [Link Formatter from Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/link-formatter/)
 - [Link Formatter from Chrome web store](https://chrome.google.com/webstore/detail/link-formatter/ahppkjpijfgfcdpailnodpieckleplma)

-## Save locally on your computer and run extension
+### Save locally on your computer and run extension

 - Open your terminal
 - cd to a directory where you want to save this
 - run: `git clone git@github.com:ryandav/link-formatter.git`
 - Then open the browser you wish to use it in and follow the below instructions